Warning: The Federal Trade Commission Will Prosecute Companies Over Consumer Data Breaches—its Recommendations Should be Heeded

 Georgia Targets Elder Abuse with Tough New Long-Term Care Background Check Law

 A new Georgia law will require nursing home and other long-term care workers to submit to extensive background checks.
 The “Georgia Long-Term Care Background Check Program” will take effect on October 1, 2019.
 Georgia joins the majority of other states mandating enhanced satisfactory background check for care workers.
 The new law, signed by Governor Nathan Deal on May 7, 2018, is intended to promote public safety for a growing and vulnerable aging population.
 Reports of elder abuse have been on the rise in recent years as the elderly population grows.
 Investigations into abuse of elders and adults with disabilities by the Georgia Bureau of Investigation have increased 145 percent in the last five years, according to the agency.
 The new law, codified at O.C.G.A.
 Section 31-7-150, et seq., will require care workers with “direct access” to seniors in long-term care facilities to pass a national background check.
 A new fingerprinting requirement is expected to go into effect in January 2021, allowing employers time to conduct more extensive background checks on current employees.
-The new law applies to owners, applicants for employment, and employees providing care or owning a personal care home, assisted living community, private home care provider, home health agency, hospice care, nursing home, skilled nursing facility, or adult day-care.
+The new law applies to owners, candidates for employment, and employees providing care or owning a personal care home, assisted living community, private home care provider, home health agency, hospice care, nursing home, skilled nursing facility, or adult day-care.
 Currently, Georgia caretakers must only submit to a name-based background check that is limited to crimes committed in Georgia.
 This offers limited protection at best; information about an individual from another state with a criminal history or who is using an assumed name would not be uncovered.
 The enhanced background check requirement would more comprehensively incorporate reviews of the FBI database, state and national databases of criminal records, the nurse aide registry, and state sexual offender and other registries.

 Under the new law, “direct access” means having, or expecting to have, duties that involve routine personal contact with a patient, resident, or client.
 Direct access include face-to-face contact, hands-on physical assistance, verbal cuing, reminding, standing by or monitoring activities that require the person to be routinely alone with the patient’s, resident’s, or client’s property or access to such property or financial information, such as the patient’s, resident’s, or client’s checkbook, debit and credit cards, resident trust funds, banking records, stock accounts, or brokerage accounts.